ARCTIC AND NORTHERN STUDIES IN THE NEWS!!!

 Executive Order Enhancing Coordination of National Efforts in the Arctic -- January 21, 2015

-Matt Robinson, who is completing a double MA concentration in Northern History and Environmental Policy this summer, has been awarded a position as an Alaska Sea Grant Fellow with the North Pacific Fishery Management Council.
+Congratulations to Matt Robinson who is completing a double MA concentration in Northern History and Environmental Policy.
+Matt was awarded a position as an Alaska Sea Grant Fellow with the North Pacific Fishery Management Council.
 It is a one year position that will begin this summer.
 Matt is writing his thesis on the history of salmon management in Alaska.

 Welcome to the Arctic and Northern Studies Program at the University of Alaska Fairbanks.
 Arctic and Northern Studies offers a BA and an MA that allow students to learn about the circumpolar north, or regions within it, from multiple disciplinary perspectives including anthropology, art, biology and wildlife management, economics, geography, history, journalism, literature, political science.